Paston Coke

 Paston Coke (born 23 August 1971) is a Jamaican sprinter.
 He was born in St. James, one of the western parishes of Jamaica.
 Paston competes in 100M, 200m and 400M dash.
 He won the silver medal in the 400 metres at 1999 World Student Games in personal record of 45.15 seconds.
-He was a member of Jamaica 4 x 400 metres relay team that won bronze medal in at the 1999 IAAF World outdoor Championships and gold medal at the 1999 Pan American Games.
+He was a member of Jamaica 4 x 400 metres relay team that won bronze medal in at the 1999 IAAF World Championships and gold medal at the 1999 Pan American Games.
 Paston competed at the NCAA II for New York Institute of Technology where he won two individual 400m titles and three relay titles.
 Paston has taken his running abilities and turned it into becoming a Professional Electrical Engineer (PE).